How to Build a Prediction Market Platform Like Polymarket

 Analytics Dashboard and Portfolio Tracking

-Sophisticated traders demand performance data.
+Sophisticated traders demand granular performance data.
 Build portfolio views showing open positions, historical profit and loss, and market exposure summaries.
-Platform-level analytics pages displaying trading volume, active markets, and liquidity depth attract institutional participants and generate organic media coverage.
+Platform-level analytics pages displaying trading volume, active markets, and liquidity depth attract institutional participants and generate organic media coverage simultaneously.

 Step 1: Define Market Scope and Compliance Strategy